-New regulations often have costs: that is, something that makes individuals, businesses or the community worse off.
-These costs can generally be expressed in monetary terms, and it is the policy maker's job to provide the decision maker with a fair and balanced assessment of these costs.
+New regulations often have costs, either monetary or behavioural through changes to rights, powers or obligations.
+These costs can generally be expressed in monetary terms, and it is the policy adviser's job to provide the decision maker with a fair and balanced assessment of these costs.